manelmontilla/wruster/README.md

 Defines the strategy to create and assign threads to execute the Handlers defined in the routes.

-The current implementation allows defining a ``minimun`` and a ``maximun`` number of threads.
-The minimun defines the number of threads that are allocated when the pool is created.
-The maximun defines how many extra threads can be allocated dynamically when the initial created threads are busy.
+The current implementation allows defining a ``minimum`` and a ``maximum`` number of threads.
+The minimum defines the number of threads that are allocated when the pool is created.
+The maximum defines how many extra threads can be allocated dynamically when the initial created threads are busy.

 ### Server